Corn, soybean futures soar on U.S. dry weather worries

-CHICAGO, June 15 (Reuters) - U.S. corn futures hit their highest levels in nearly two months and soybeans hit a one-month high as forecasts for continued dry weather in key portions of the Midwest crop belt raised concerns about yield prospects, analysts said.
+CHICAGO, June 15 (Reuters) - U.S. corn futures hit their highest levels in nearly two months and soybeans hit a one-month high on Thursday as forecasts for continued dry weather in portions of the Midwest crop belt raised concerns about yield prospects, analysts said.

 Chicago Board of Trade (CBOT) wheat futures surged about 5% on short-covering, a softer dollar and stressful weather in Europe.

-Crop weather was the driving factor.
+Analysts cited crop weather as the driving factor.
 A three-month seasonal drought outlook released on Thursday by the U.S. Climate Prediction Center projected drought persisting or developing from eastern Iowa through much of Illinois, Indiana and Ohio through September.

 "It's all weather.
 The extended maps keep going drier and drier, every time they come out.
 A good chunk of the Corn Belt is going to be dry," said Sherman Newlin, an analyst with Risk Management Commodities.